wmayner/pyphi/docs/examples/magic_cut.rst

     >>> print(major_complex.phi)
     1.35708

-The main complex of the system contains all three nodes of the system, and it has integrated information :math:`\Phi = 1.35708`.
-Now that we have identified the main complex of the system, we can explore its conceptual structure and the effect of the MIP.
+The major complex of the system contains all three nodes of the system, and it has integrated information :math:`\Phi = 1.35708`.
+Now that we have identified the major complex of the system, we can explore its conceptual structure and the effect of the MIP.

     >>> ces = major_complex.unpartitioned_ces